Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

+Building a garden suite or laneway suite is one of the smartest ways to add living space, create rental income, and increase long-term property value in Toronto and the GTA.
 Renotec helps homeowners plan and build custom garden suites, laneway suites, and backyard homes across Toronto, Richmond Hill, Vaughan, Markham, North York, Scarborough, Etobicoke, Woodbridge, Aurora, Newmarket, and surrounding GTA communities.
+With hands-on garden suite project experience, we understand the planning, coordination, budgeting, permit, and construction steps required to move a backyard home from idea to completion.

+From early property review and budget planning to design coordination, permits, construction, and final walkthrough, we help you understand the full process before the project begins.
 Whether you want a backyard rental unit, private family suite, home office, guest house, or long-term investment property, our team can help you plan the project properly from the start.
+If you are planning a larger renovation instead of a backyard suite, you can also explore our home addition contractor in Toronto and the GTA services.

 Garden Suites in Toronto & the GTA